Quantum Algorithms for Structured Prediction: Background

-\begin{enumerate}[label=(\alph*), leftmargin=7mm] \item[(a)] A training dataset $\mathcal{S}\subseteq \mathcal{X} \times \mathcal{Y}$. \end{enumerate} $\mathcal{X}$ and $\mathcal{Y}$ are, respectively, the set of all possible inputs and outputs.
+$\mathcal{X}$ and $\mathcal{Y}$ are, respectively, the set of all possible inputs and outputs.
 The elements of $\mathcal Y$ encode a certain \emph{structure} (e.g., the syntactic representation of an English sentence).
 In structured prediction, the outputs are therefore vectors instead of scalar discrete or real values.
 In particular, the set $\mathcal{Y}$ may be exponentially large in the size of the input.
-This distinguishes structured prediction from multi-class classification.
+This distinguishes structured prediction from multi-label classification.

-\begin{enumerate}[label=(\alph*), leftmargin=7mm] \item[(b)] A real-valued loss function $\Delta:\mathcal{Y}\times \mathcal{Y}\rightarrow \mathbb{R}$. \end{enumerate} We assume that the minimum of $\Delta$ over its first component is uniquely attained along its diagonal, that is,